jcsirot/kubedbg/README.md

 # kubedbg

-A simple docker image for troubleshooting kubernetes applications.
+A simple docker image for kubernetes applications troubleshooting.

 kubedbg is a debian stable image shipped with useful tools:
 - curl